ubidots/ubidots-arduino-gprs/README.md

 4. Now go to File -> Examples -> Ubidots GPRS library and select get_value or save_value examples
 5. Change your token, your id and run it!

-If you dont know how to do it press [here](https://www.arduino.cc/en/Guide/Libraries) and you can see the steps in Arduino page.
+**Note: If you dont know how to do it press [here](https://www.arduino.cc/en/Guide/Libraries) and you can see the steps in Arduino page.**